vle04/vle04/README.md

 <h1> welcome :) </h1>

-hi, i'm **vina**! i'm currently a sophomore at tufts university studying computer science. i'm involved in organizations such as freebites and jumbocode. hope you enjoy your stay!
+hi, i'm **vina**! i'm currently a junior at tufts university studying computer science. i'm a software developer for freebites, an app that notifies students of free food opportunities on campus. i'm also involved with my school's student-run digital agency, jumbocode!

 <!---
 vle04/vle04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.